denog/denog.github.io/de/meetings/denog14/index.md

 # Call for Papers & Workshops

-The Call for Papers & Workshops will start soon!
+The Call for Papers & Workshops is open, [submit your proposal here](https://pretalx.com/denog14/cfp)

 # Location